sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/finders.md

 ## Finding faces and edges

-We have created finders so far and used them to hightlight faces and edges
+We have created finders so far and used them to highlight faces and edges

 - but what are they really useful for.